hapytex/time_unit/README.md

  - **7**: week; and
  - **9**: day.

-There is deliberately always one int between the two time units, such that one can always put a customized one between any of the two.
+There is deliberately always one integer between the two time units, such that one can always put a customized one between any of the two.

+`195803259 – 201911259`